lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 -

-To implement the solution we are using Path class to get the path combined with Files class to read and write the entire file and put each line as a entry of ArrayList<String>.
+To implement the solution we are using Path class to get the path combined with Files class to read and write the entire file and put each line as an entry of ArrayList<String>.
 Then created a new list where will store every third line of the original list, and the writing the entire new list with line to the output file.

 Lab 06 - Sort Lines